lake-wg/edhoc/draft-ietf-lake-traces.md

 b6 a7 79 c4 b0 e7 40 fd 8d 77 4d 0a d6
 ~~~~~~~~

-I calculates CIPHERTEXT_3 as 'ciphertext' of COSE_Encrypt0 applied
+The Initiator calculates CIPHERTEXT_3 as 'ciphertext' of COSE_Encrypt0 applied
 using the EDHOC AEAD algorithm with plaintext PLAINTEXT_3, additional data
 A_3, key K_3 and nonce IV_3.